 Currently the Patriots sit at 9-5.
 That leaves them fourth in the conference.
 But what was true yesterday is true today.
 The Patriots have the Jets and Bills left.
 The Texans, who sit in third at 10-4, have the Eagles and Jaguars.
 The Patriots hold the tie-breaker over Houston.
 The Patriots are entirely capable of going 2-0 and ending at 11-5.
 The Texans are entirely capable of going 1-1, and ending at 11-5.

 Because the two top teams in the league, the Chiefs and Chargers, are in the same division, whichever ends with a worse record is the five seed.
 Divisional winners go one through four.

 With bulletin board material at his back, Belichick could be looking at the Number 2 seed.
-He could also be looking an AFC Championship game at home, if the Charges go to KC and win in the Divisional round.
+He could also be looking a Divisional round game at home, then on to KC in the AFC Championship game.
 Win that one, and the Patriots are back in the Super Bowl.

 Belichick just got his secret weapon back.
 The rest of the league will see it soon enough.